 Occupations associated with the MA in Medieval History

 MA in Medieval History students have gone on to pursue doctorates with scholarship support; work in financial services; in university lecturing posts; in curatorial and museum posts.

 - university lecturing

 - the heritage sector

-To be considered for registration an applicant will normally have an honours primary degree of at least Second Class Honours Grade I level in a suitable subject or the equivalent.
-Applications from students with a Second Class Honours Grade II degree in a suitable subject may also be considered.
+To be considered for registration an applicant will normally have a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) in a suitable subject or the equivalent.
+Applications from students with a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) in a suitable subject may also be considered under Recognition of Prior Learning (RPL).
 These applicants may be requested to submit a proposal and/or attend an interview.

 All candidates must satisfy a Selection Committee who may request applicants to provide letters of reference.

 English Language Requirements

 Applicants that are non-native speakers of the English language must meet the university approved English language requirements available here.